Parsl/parsl/docs/userguide/mpi_apps.rst

 ++++++++++++++++++++++++++++++++++++

-Parsl Apps which run using :class:`~parsl.executors.high_throughput.MPIExecutor` can make their own MPI invocation by leveraging the other environment variables.
+Parsl Apps which run using :class:`~parsl.executors.high_throughput.MPIExecutor` can make their own MPI invocation using other environment variables.

-These include versions of the launch command for different launchers
+These other variables include versions of the launch command for different launchers

 - ``PARSL_MPIEXEC_PREFIX``: mpiexec launch command which works for a large number of batch systems especially PBS systems
 - ``PARSL_SRUN_PREFIX``: srun launch command for Slurm based clusters